shonry271192/-/_posts/2017-09-07-Pandoc-Simple-Text-to-PDF-Conversion.md

 title: Pandoc - Simple Text to PDF Conversion
 ---

->**Although we do have rich-text editors, we do not really need those, which comes heavy, to write a simple letter and save it as PDF file.
+**Although we do have rich-text editors, we do not really need those, which comes heavy, to write a simple letter and save it as PDF file.
 Moreover, some people like to work in terminal to make their work distraction-free (Yes, The complete Game of Thrones book was written with VIM text editor).
 Here, I am using VIM and PANDOC to do that job.**
-&nbsp;

 Pandoc is a simple command-line interface (CLI) tool which converts text to PDF, not only `.txt` files, but also `.html`, `.md` and more.
 First of all, we are using VIM to write the content and `:wq!` to save it.
 Pandoc uses `-i` to source the file and `-o` to output the file.
 For example,